 STI-AS (Secure Telephone Identity Authentication Service) exposes an API to sign the provided PASSporT token which includes the SHAKEN extension as defined in [draft-wendt-stir-passport-shaken]

-STI-VS (Secure Telephone Identity Verification Service) exposes an API to verify the signed STI according to procedures defined in draft-ietf-stir-passport
+STI-VS (Secure Telephone Identity Verification Service) exposes an API to verify the signed STI according to procedures defined in IETF RFC 8225

 The only algorithm currently supported by this API is ES256.

+The data set defined in this document could be expanded to accommodate other data types as needed (e.g., other PASSPort extensions that may need to be supported).

 Normative References